-There are two main things to keep in mind when you're going to Africa to see the animals: sun and insects.
-It's worth preparing well for your African safari so that you can comfortably focus on the wild beauty before you.
+There are two main things to keep in mind when you're going on an African safari to see the animals: sun and insects.
+It's worth preparing well for your perfect safari so that you can comfortably focus on the wild beauty before you.

-Here's a list of what to consider when you're deciding what to pack for an African safari, and how to prepare for a walking safari.
-We've included a few other things you'll want to bring, based on Tom's experience in Malawi.
+Here's a list of what to consider when you're deciding what to pack for an African safari trip, and how to prepare for walking safaris.
+We've included a few other things you'll want to bring, based on Tom's experience in Malawi and our subsequent two safaris in Kenya.

 Pack for the heat